 Why would this make such a difference?
 Using an electric mixer or some other type of machine mixer will heat the butter up too fast.

 It creates way more friction than normal, and this means that your butter and your flour will get warm fast.
 It’s also too easy to mix things more than you’re supposed to when using these appliances.

-If you want to get consistently great results, then it’ll be better to mix the biscuits by hand.
+If you want to get consistently great results, it’ll be better to mix the biscuits by hand.
 This will prevent you from having to eat gummy biscuits that just aren’t satisfying.

 You also won’t have to worry about making the biscuits too chewy.
-Having the right touch when mixing the biscuit batter will allow you to get the perfect flaky biscuits that you want.
+Having the right touch when mixing the batter will allow you to get the perfect flaky biscuits that you want.

 The first thing to know is that you should be using cold butter to get this done.
 Using warm butter is going to make things gummier, and it can wind up causing your biscuits to be very unsatisfying.

 Some people go so far as to chill the flour that they’re using ahead of time.
 It’ll make it less likely that the flour will warm up during the mixing process.